 Our primary goal for this year’s advocacy day is to ensure the federal government is investing adequate resources to accomplish the following:

-- To understand the breadth and depth of the impact of PCOS affecting more than seven million women and girls in the U.S.
+- To understand the breadth and depth of the impact of PCOS affecting millions people in the U.S.

 - To make PCOS research a priority to improve treatments and to find a cure.